-In Wisconsin, vehicle manufacturers are prohibited by state law from selling vehicles directly to consumers.
+In Wisconsin, state law prohibits manufacturers from selling vehicles directly to consumers.
 Automobile sales to consumers must go through auto dealerships.
 This prohibition prevents some EV manufacturers, such as Tesla and Rivian, from selling their vehicles in the state.
 While buyers are free to purchase vehicles in other states, such as Illinois, that lack this prohibition, the law increases the time, effort, and expense required to purchase some popular EV models.
 This also results in neighboring states collecting the revenues from sales taxes and other fees.